Burials & Memorials

 Anyone wishing to place a memorial in a churchyard should consult the Incumbent of the church before placing an order with a stonemason.
 The Churchyard Regulations set out the types of memorial which the Chancellor of the Diocese has authorised the clergy to permit.
-Where the Regulations are silent, for example on the subject of pictures or etchings on memorials, there is no delegated authority to approve, and a Faculty should be sought.
+Where the Regulations are silent on any point there is no delegated authority to approve the memorial, and a Faculty would need to be sought.

 The Regulations were updated in 2010 to take account of the considerable advances since the previous revision in 2002 in computer aided design techniques, enabling stonemasons to offer a much wider range of memorials, inscriptions and etchings than used to be the case.
 The revision followed a consultation exercise with local stonemasons and clergy, taking into account modern practice in the safe fixing of new memorials.

 For full details of the fees payable please refer to the current version of the Parochial Fees Order, currently The Parochial Fees Table 2023 which you can review here: Parochial Fees Table 2023

 Testing of Churchyard Memorials